 My name is Michele Wiedemer.
 I’ve been freelancing for over 10 years (as a technical writer, tutorial video developer, instructional designer, and eLearning developer), and during that time, I’ve tried several different systems and methods of keeping track of tasks in multiple projects.
 I found Nozbe a little over a year ago, and I can barely remember the crazy hectic way I used to manage my projects.
 Though I had been incrementally implementing David Allen’s Getting Things Done (GTD) methodology since I first read the book in about 2006, it wasn’t until Nozbe came into my life that GTD really started clicking for me.

 This month in our FAQ series we’re tackling invitations to teams and to projects in Nozbe.
-As you know, when you purchase Nozbe PRO, you get a second account for your colleague or partner for free.
-We always encourage you to invite people to your team and share projects with them because we believe that collaboration is more effective than doing everything alone.
+We always encourage you to invite people to your team in Nozbe and share projects with them because we believe that collaboration is more effective than doing everything alone.

 Many of you are considering (or already) collaborating with others and we regularly receive questions about inviting to teams and projects.